 Statute of Limitations for a Birth Injury Claim

 Under Oregon law, lawsuits involving preventable birth injuries fall under medical malpractice law.
 This means you must file your claim within the statute of limitations for medical malpractice lawsuits in Oregon.

 Oregon’s statute of limitations for birth injuries mandates that claims be filed within two years of the date of the injury or from the time the injury should have been reasonably discovered, but no more than five years from the date of the injury.

 For minors, the two-year deadline does not start until they turn eighteen years of age.
 However, the maximum five-year time limit still applies.
 This means the child must file a lawsuit within five years of the injury, or one year of his or her 18th birthday, whichever date comes first.
 An experienced attorney can review your claim and guide you through each step of the filing process if you decide to move forward.

 In the unfortunate event of a fatality, a wrongful death lawsuit must be filed within three years from the date of the injury that caused death, or the date the injury was discovered or reasonably should have been discovered.

-If you fail to file your lawsuit within the applicable time limit, you will lose the right to do so and you may lose your only chance of obtaining compensation.
-The birth injury lawyers in Portland at Rizk Law can help ensure you receive the fair compensation you deserve.
+If you fail to file your birth injury lawsuit within the applicable time limit, you will lose the right to do so and you may lose your only chance of obtaining compensation.
+The birth injury lawyer in Portland at Rizk Law can help ensure you receive the fair compensation you deserve.